These are simple examples that illustrate how to construct common data processing patterns in Pegasus workflows.

 There is a DAX file and a Python DAX generator for each example workflow.

-Check the Pegasus User Guide for more information on writing DAX generators and more examples.
-We have DAX APIs for Java, Python and Perl.
+Check the Pegasus User Guide for more information on writing workflow generators and more examples.
+We have DAX APIs for Java, and Python.

 Process